The Franchise King®

 Note: This is not an Amazon Delivery Service Partner business review.
 It’s way too early for that.

-How Much Does It Cost To Become An Amazon Delivery Service Partner?
+How Much Does It Cost For a Delivery Franchise For Amazon?

-Startup costs to become an Amazon DSP begin as low as $10,000, and you’ll receive three weeks of hands-on training, along with two weeks in the field.
+Startup costs to become an Amazon Delivery Partner begin as low as $10,000, and you’ll receive three weeks of hands-on training, along with two weeks in the field.

 In addition, according to their website, you can “Join a community of Amazon Delivery Service Partners (DSP’s) in one of the fastest-growing industries in the world.”